Display-Lab/precision-feedback-pipeline/README.md

-To test the pipeline service hosted in Google cloud platform of the Michigan Medicine
+To test the pipeline service hosted in Google cloud platform of Michigan Medicine

 1. Login to your umich level 1 account
 2. Open google chrome  and try accessing anyone of the links below